zorael/wg-monitor/README.md

 ### batsign

 The `batsign.url` file should contain one or more [**Batsign**](https://batsign.me) URLs.
-Batsign is a free service with which you can send brief emails to yourself by issuing simple HTTP requests.
+Batsign is a free (gratis) service with which you can send brief emails to yourself by issuing simple HTTP requests.
 Requires registration.

 ### notification commands